AlannaParsons/midterm/README.md

   - show in calendar? but times might make difficult? zoom into day?
   - no login. app functions via cookies
   - can only vote once per cookie

+FEATURES
+  (add notes to top description?)
+  -- ranks are weighted by amount of dates in schedule